 When choosing godparents, please choose faithful, practicing Catholics who will be dutiful in their task to keep your child, and thus your family, practicing Catholics.
 Godparents should be confirmed, and if they are married Catholics, they should be married in the Church.
 A good godparent is someone who will scold a parent if they stop going to Mass, and correct a parent if they stop going to regular confession.
 A serious godparent will make sure the parents are doing all they can to raise up Catholic children.
 Prayer should be an important part of their daily life.
 Talking with God everyday helps one to know and love the One who knows us better than we know ourselves and loves us more than we can comprehend.
 Choose a godparent who actually prays!
 These qualities mean that it is essential to find a conscientious, practicing Catholic who is serious about living out his or her own Catholic life.

 To begin the process of having your child baptized, please complete our Baptism Registration Form below and submit with a copy of your child’s birth certificate.
-Once you submit your Baptism Registration Form (below), the office will confirm receipt of your document via email and connect you with our Baptism Coordinator to scheduled your attendance for a Baptism Class.
+Once you submit your Baptism Registration Form (below), the office will confirm receipt of your document via email.